falkecarlsen/chwifi/README.md

     - [ ] Specifying an existing profile as parameter should switch to it
     - [ ] Implement marking of profiles subject to a rolling-password model
     - [ ] Specifying an SSID and password should create a new profile, optionally with a rolling-password flag
 - [ ] Relax matching of parameters to manual input of password to allow for non-AAU use-cases.
-Optionally abstract to config-option
+Optionally abstract to config
 - [ ] Relinquish control of prompt upon connection, but still execute network-wait- and password-update-routine